-and appropriate consultation between the applicant and the appropriate permitting authority, along with the submittal and subsequent approval, if required, of the modeling protocol by the appropriate permitting authority, many potential problems and unintended oversights in the technical assessment can be resolved early in the process or avoided all together.
+Does not represent final Agency action; Draft for public review and comment; 02/10/2020 and appropriate consultation between the applicant and the appropriate permitting authority, along with the submittal and subsequent approval, if required, of the modeling protocol by the appropriate permitting authority, many potential problems and unintended oversights in the technical assessment can be resolved early in the process or avoided all together.

 In the development of an appropriate conceptual description to support an assessment, it is important to fully characterize the current O3 and/or PM{2.5} concentrations in the region where the new or modifying source is to be located and not just the most current design values, which historically has been used as used as background concentrations in a cumulative modeling demonstration.
 For O3, this characterization should take into consideration episodic high O3 concentrations and any trends in the area.
-For PM{2.5}, this characterization should take into consideration the seasonality and speciated composition of the current PM2.5 concentrations and any long-term trends that may be occurring.
+For PM{2.5}, this characterization should take into consideration the seasonality and speciated composition of the current PM{2.5} concentrations and any long-term trends that may be occurring.
 It may also be important to describe the typical background concentrations of certain chemical species that participate in the photochemical reactions that form O3 and secondary PM{2.5}.
 It is possible that there are mitigating factors for secondary PM{2.5} formation given limitations of other chemical species important in the photochemical reactions, e.g., minimal NH3 in the ambient environment that could limit any precursor pollutant from readily reacting to form secondary PM{2.5}.
 This understanding of the atmospheric environment will provide important insights on the potential for secondary formation and highlight aspects that will need to be accounted for in the source impact and/or cumulative impact assessment.